Mary Barber (bacteriologist): Study of antibiotic resistance

 Between 1948 and 1958, her focus shifted to cross-infection by Staphylococcus in hospitals.
 Through her studies, Barber showed that the increase in penicillin-resistant staphylococcus was not caused by selective pressure during patient treatment, but rather due to the spread of multiple resistant strains through the hospital.
 Her use of the phage-typing technique made it possible to identify that the nurses were the primary transmitters, carrying the infection between wards.
 Her 1947 paper, published in the British Medical Journal, warned that the increased number of penicillin-resistant staphylococcal strains was "so rapid as to be alarming."
 Barber was right to be concerned.
-By late 1957, 88% of staphylococcus cultures at Hammersmith Hospital were resistant to penicillin, 82% were resistant to tetracycline, and 70% were resistant to a combination of the two.
+By late 1957, 88% of Staphylococcus cultures at Hammersmith Hospital were resistant to penicillin, 82% were resistant to tetracycline, and 70% were resistant to a combination of the two.
 Barber believed the growing antibiotic resistance of staphylococci bacteria was due to the widespread use of antibiotics, as well as hospitals not adhering to antiseptic measures.
 After she returned to BPMS (British Postgraduate Medical School) in 1958, she expanded upon this work, making a clear case for limiting antibiotic use and combining drugs for maximum effect and minimal increases in drug resistance; these studies were carried out at St. Thomas' Hospital.
 In seven wards (two female and two male general surgical wards, one female and one male orthopedic ward, and one male urology ward), antibiotic use and staff hygiene were strictly monitored, and nasal swabs were taken from as many patients and staff as possible.
 In June 1959, the incidence of infections resistant to the antibiotic combination in surgical wards declined to 36%, and that of infections that were sensitive to penicillin rose to 48%.

-The policies implemented as a result of her work caused antibiotic resistance observed in the hospital to drop dramatically.
+The policies implemented as a result of her work caused the observed antibiotic resistance in the hospital to drop dramatically.
 After her successful publications, Barber was hired by the Medical Research Council to study semisynthetic penicillin, cephalosporin, fucidin, lincomycin, and pristinamycin.
 In 1963, she published Antibiotic and Chemotherapy with L. P. Garrod, an encyclopaedic work on the characteristics and medical uses of various antibiotics.
 That same year, Barber was appointed a professor; in 1965 she was elected to the Royal College of Physicians.

 Throughout her career, Barber was known for being a conscientious and intelligent scientist.